IM LS9: Overview

-The LS9 will be the brand's second range extended electric vehicle.
+The LS9 was the brand's second range extended electric vehicle.
 It will also be one of China's longest-range hybrids, although the range of the LS9 is not yet known.
-The LS9 was set to devut on November 4, 2025, with pre-sales starting on the same day.
-However, the debut was moved to November 12th.
+The LS9 was set to debut on November 4, 2025, with pre-sales starting on the same day.
+However, the debut was moved to November 12.
 The LS9 is positioned as the brand's flagship model.

 The LS9 was first shown during the 2025 China International Industry Fair on September 23, 2025 with no prior announcement.

 The official launch of the LS9 took place on November 12, 2025.
-A Hyper version is slated for launch in 2026.